zalando-zmon/zmon-docs/docs/user/check-ref/scalyr_wrapper.rst

     This method is used to retrieve the most common values for a field.

-.. py:method:: messages(query, max_count=100, minutes=5, continuation_token=None)
+.. py:method:: logs(query, max_count=100, minutes=5, continuation_token=None)

-    Runs a query against Scalyr and returns messages that match the query.
-At most ``max_count`` messages will be returned but more can be fetched with the same query by passing back the continuation_token from the last response back into the messages method.
+    Runs a query against Scalyr and returns logs that match the query.
+At most ``max_count`` log liness will be returned.
+    More can be fetched with the same query by passing back the continuation_token from the last response into the logs method.

-    An example messages result as JSON:
+    An example logs result as JSON:

     .. code-block:: json